-There’s a website attack every 39 seconds, affecting one in three Americans every year.
+Did you know there’s a website attack every 39 seconds, affecting one in three Americans every year?

 (Which, as you’ve probably guessed, is a huge GDPR issue.)